 This is the ideal gift for the chef in your life.
 Sea salt crystals from the North Atlantic are blended with aromatic herbs plucked from the wilds of Iceland.
 Flavors such as birch, licorice, lava, and Arctic thyme are infused into the salt to give it a complex and satisfying flavor.
 Oh la la!

 For friends back home who are fond of a healthy brew, this herbal infusion is the ideal thing to stash in your suitcase.
 Popular right across Scandinavia, Arctic Thyme is said to have many positive properties.
 It can help take care of everything from an upset stomach to a cold and flu, or simply aid in boosting your immunity.

 Not to mention all that goodness is complemented by a lovely mild alpine scent and flavor.

 This might sound like an odd gift idea, but dried fish or harðfiskur is a very traditional Icelandic food that makes for one of the most genuine presents from the Land of Fire and Ice.

 When times were hard in Iceland, its people needed to find ways to preserve food for the leaner months.
 Drying fish was one such way.
 Today it makes for a tasty, chewy snack, and it’s an interesting one to share with friends back home.

 Icelandic wool products

 As you drive around Iceland, you’ll notice that there are quite a number of sheep that call the land their home.
-You might even come across them roaming and moaning across the road in front of your rental camper van.
+You might even come across them roaming and moaning across the road in front of your.
 Sheep are very much a fixture of the countryside, so there are more than a few choice wool products up for snagging.

 Your friends and family will be excited to say they own a real sheep product all the way from Iceland!